Helping You Obtain A Proactive Behavior Intervention Plan For Your Child

-When a child exhibits behaviors that impede his or her ability to learn and has been found eligible for special education services, his or her Individualized Education Program (IEP) team will meet to discuss various behavior interventions.
+When a child exhibits behaviors that impede their ability to learn and has been found eligible for special education services, their Individualized Education Program (IEP) team will meet to discuss various behavior interventions.
+Parents are typically included in this process, but it can often be difficult to hear some of the things that may be discussed by the teachers and staff.

 As a first step toward behavior intervention, the IEP team may begin by implementing a behavior goal in the student’s IEP.
 Behavior goals will most often be written positively and should include how success is to be measured, an expected time for when the goal should be completed and how teachers and staff will help the child to achieve them.